MSc Teaching Assistant Scheme

 Teaching assistants are involved in a range of duties including laboratory supervision, in-class tutorial support and support with computing classes.
 You can expect to earn around £1,000 to £1,500 per annum, depending on the number of hours you work, and the work is organised to avoid timetabled course commitments.
 Training is provided for students who are appointed as teaching assistants.

 The Scheme is open to students on all MSc programmes in physics:

 - MSc Nuclear Science and Radiation Protection

 - MSc Physics.

 How to apply

-Applications will be shortlisted and invited to an interview at the University during September, with two members of the Department of Physics staff.
-For overseas students who are unable to attend, a telephone interview can be organised instead.
+Applications will be shortlisted and invited to an interview at the University, with two members of staff from the School of Mathematics and Physics.
+For overseas students who are unable to attend, an online interview can be organised instead.

-If you’d like to find out more about the MSc Teaching Assistant Scheme, then please email Konstanze Hild.
+If you’d like to find out more about the MSc Teaching Assistant Scheme, then please email Esra Yuksel at email@example.com.